minhquang2304/Wireless-Household-Light-Control-Using-a-Socket-Server/README.md

+#This is one of my side project that uses ESP01 and Socket Server Protocol
-This project uses an ESP01 with a relay module to wirelessly control a 220V lightbulb using Socket Server protocol.
+Using the Socket Server protocol, this project uses an ESP01 with a relay module to wirelessly control a 220V lightbulb.

 The development process was done on PlatformIO in VSCode.

-This is my first hobby project and I learnt a lot building it
+This is my first hobby project and I learned a lot building it